dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 So, we see that in CIFAR-10 there is still a clear advantage for the different methods against random sampling.
 Also, we can see that the tested methods perform more or less the same and that their differences are negligable.

 We can take a couple of things away from these results.
-First, the success of these active learning methods isn't restricted to toy problems like MNIST - the results are clearly an improvement over random sampling even in CIFAR-10.
+First, the success of these active learning methods isn't restricted to toy problems like MNIST - the methods are clearly an improvement over random sampling even in CIFAR-10.
 Second, we see that when we raise the batch size to 5000, **the greedy methods continue to perform well** which isn't necessarily what we see in the core set paper or what we would intuitively expect.
 However, we do see that the batch aware methods perform much better in a larger, more realistic setting.

 As for how all these results compare to the literature, we should point out one difference that keeps coming back - **uncertainty sampling gives us consistently good results while it gives weaker results in the papers**.
 The Bayesian active learning paper doesn't provide comparisons to the regular uncertainty sampling, while the adversarial approach paper seems to suggest that the uncertainty sampling method (along with the Bayesian adaptation) perform worse than random sampling for most of the active learning process, a result that is far from what we saw here.
 In the core set approach's paper when comparing on CIFAR-10 data we also see that uncertainty sampling and the Bayesian approach are more or less on par with random sampling, which is also not the case in our experiments.
 This is quite surprising since the uncertainty sampling method is very simple and easy to implement, but these differences could be due to differences in the experimental setup between the papers and us.